How to Replace Your Lawn with California Native Plants

 When should I plant natives after removing my lawn?

-Plant in fall, from October through early winter, according to the California Native Plant Society.
+Plant in late fall through winter, once the rains have started, according to the California Native Plant Society.
 Fall planting lets roots establish through the cool, rainy season before the first dry summer, so plants need far less supplemental water.
 This is why the typical lawn conversion is timed to sheet-mulch in late summer, let the lawn smother over fall, and plant into the prepared beds as the winter rains begin.

 Do native plants make a good lawn substitute for walking on?